Ben Brading 5 min read

 The first step is to review your property portfolio to ensure that the meters at each location can automatically transmit meter readings.

-The easiest way to check this is by reviewing your business electricity bills and business gas bills to determine whether they are based on actual or estimated readings.
+The easiest way to check this is by reviewing your commercial gas and business electricity bills to determine whether they are based on actual or estimated readings.

 Properties without automatic meter reading capabilities can be upgraded by:

-- Fitting automatic meter readers on older devices
+• Fitting automatic meter readers to older devices

 Choose a multi-site energy monitoring platform